kyl3song/kyl3song.github.io/_posts/DFIR/2022-07-04-Phone Scam Series VoIP Gateway Forensics.md

   <img src="https://i.imgur.com/N4Vj1LU.png" alt="image"/>
 </p>

 The chip which we need to look into is the Flash Memory.
-The device has 32MB flash memory mounted on PCB, but with very rare case 16MB flash is also found.
+The device has 32MB flash memory mounted on the PCB, but with very rare case, 16MB flash can also be found.

 ### Partitions & Data